rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-long-click](https://github.com/ittus/vue-long-click) - Long click (long press) directive library for vue, support mobile and desktop.
 - [vue-ui-predicate](https://github.com/FGRibreau/ui-predicate/tree/master/packages/ui-predicate-vue) - A rules editor, generic filtering UI, predicates component for Vue JS.
 - [vue-mobile-detection](https://github.com/ajerez/vue-mobile-detection) - Vue.js prototype function `this.$isMobile()` that returns a Boolean value depending on whether or not the user is browsing with a mobile.
+- [vue-input-contenteditable](https://github.com/Cobertos/vue-input-contenteditable) - A Vue component wrapper for `contenteditable` with all the features you normally expect.
+Make beautiful inputs without the restrictions of `input[type='text']`
+- [vue-auth-href](https://github.com/nachodd/vue-auth-href) - A VueJS directive for downloading files that are under a protected route schema

 ### Wizard